mfaani/mfaani/content/posts/how-fidelity-stocks-work.md

 ### Why is my stock value far less than my actual RSUs?

 Because you pay income taxes when they get vested.
-And whenver you sell the vested stocks then you get taxed for capital gains (profit or loss) between the sell price and vesting price.
+And whenever you sell the vested stocks then you get taxed for capital gains (profit or loss) between the sell price and vesting price.

 **Example:**
 1. You're granted a single stock at $200 at 2020.